 2.1 Study area

-The study area, mainly located in the Piedmont region of Italy includes the Italian Po plain, which is mostly flat and intensively cultivated.
+The study area, mainly located in the Piedmont region of Italy include parts of the Italian Po plain, which is mostly flat and intensively cultivated.
 The two Sentinel-2 tiles (T32TMR and T32TLQ, Figure 1) cover a total area of 2.38∙104 km2.
 [Figure 1 near here] The administrative centre is the city of Turin and according to Harris et al. (2014), the annual mean temperature is 12.3°C with monthly means varying from 2.2°C in the winter to 22.1°C in the summer.
 The annual precipitation is 1016 mm, peaking in late spring and autumn and with a relatively dry winter period (40-50 mm/month) within the months December-February.
 According to Eurostat (http://ec.europa.eu/eurostat/web/agriculture/data/database) (2013 numbers, tables named ef_mainfarm and ef_landuse), the agricultural land is mainly used for permanent grassland (38%), permanent crops (9%) and cereals (40%).
 Minor crops including legumes, root crops and industrial crops account for 10% of the area.
 The cereals are dominated by common wheat (9%), barley (1%), maize (17%) and rice (12%) (all percentages are of total area).
 The distribution between spring crops and winter crops is, according to Leff et al. (2004), generally not recorded systematically and thus not part of the Eurostat databases.
 However, Leff et al. (2004) also records, that the main wheat variety in Europe is winter wheat with a typical harvest time in June-August, while maize is considered a spring crop with a later harvest time.
 Barley, a minor crop in this region, is in Europe used both as a spring crop and as a winter crop.

 2.2 Selection of case studies